-Patterned paper is one of the best ways to create beautiful and fun scrapbooking pages.
+Patterned paper is one of the easiest ways to create beautiful and fun scrapbooking pages.

 This paper is more lightweight than cardstock but more substantial than a regular sheet of printer paper.
 It is printed with a “pattern” of some kind.
 It can be printed with almost anything; stripes, flowers, plaid, paisley, whatever you dream up you can probably find.

 It can be hard to decide which to choose; there are so many beautiful papers.
 Before you start to buy up every paper in sight (been there, done that), try to think of a theme that will compliment your photos.
 Try to think of what kind of “look” you want your whole album to have.